fruit trees

 Rootstocks

-Dwarfing quince.
-It induces high precocity.
+Dwarfing Quince tree.
+Induces high earliness.
 Planting density of 2,600 to 3,000 plants per hectare.

-Semi-vigorous, early and productive quince.
+Semi-vigorous, precocious and productive.
 Induces good fruit size.
-Plantation density of 1,500 to 1,900 plants per hectare.
+Planting density from 1,500 to 1,900 plants per hectare.

-High productivity quince.
-Plantation density of 1,600 to 2,000 plants per hectare.
+High productivity quince tree.
+Planting density of 1,600 to 2,000 plants per hectare.

-Since the use of quinces as rootstock for common pear began, it became evident that some varieties did not grow well and showed symptoms of premature senescence and even the death of the tree, which was defined as incompatibility in the union of the graft, where this is corrected with the use of a bridge graft of the Beurre Hardy or Old Home varieties due to their high compatibility with commercial varieties and quince.
+Since the beginning of the use of quinces as rootstock for common pear trees, it became evident that some varieties did not grow well and showed symptoms of premature senescence and even the death of the tree, which was defined as incompatibility in the graft union, which is remedied with the use of a bridge graft, Beurre Hardy or Old Home varieties for their high compatibility with commercial varieties and quince trees.

 Formats

-We currently offer 3 plant qualities, according to the diameter of the trunk of 5 cm above the graft.
+Currently we offer 3 qualities of plant, according to the diameter of the trunk of 5 cm on the graft.

 Quality